Louie Gohmert Erupts After Nadler Calls His Speech 'Russian Propaganda'

 Gohmert concluded his remarks by warning: “This country’s end is now in sight.
 I hope I don’t live to see it.”

-As Gohmert exited the lower chamber, Nadler accused Texas Republican of “spouting Russian propaganda on the House floor” and recognized Rep. Brian Higgins (D-NY) to speak.
+As Gohmert exited the lower chamber, Nadler accused the Texas Republican of “spouting Russian propaganda on the House floor” and subsequently recognized Rep. Brian Higgins (D-NY) to speak.

+Gohmert then returned to the dais to respond past his time, demanding the New York Democrat remove his words from the record.

 .